|

 shift, I imagine the produce manager gave Mr. Ocker a thumbs

+up report.
 As I left the store, I

 was proud of myself.
 Mr. Ocker